All Products

 4. In the left-side navigation pane, click Settings.
 Then, click the Configure tab and view HTTP API URL (Grafana Read URL).

-We recommend that you call the Prometheus API over an internal network.
+We recommend that you call the Managed Service for Prometheus API over an internal network.
 You can call the API over the Internet if no internal network is available.

 3.png

-For open source, self-managed Prometheus solutions, you need to expose the standard Prometheus API by using a Service.
-Then, configure the relative parameters of the Prometheus data source URL in the metrics-adapter component to complete the configuration of the HPA data source based on the data from open source Prometheus.
+For open-source, self-managed Prometheus solutions, you must expose the standard Prometheus API by using a Service.
+Then, configure the relative parameters of the Prometheus data source URL in the metrics-adapter component to complete the configuration of the HPA data source based on the data from open-source Prometheus.

 The following example uses the Helm Chart community application ack-prometheus-operator from the Marketplace page in the ACK console.
 For more information, see Use open source Prometheus to monitor an ACK cluster.

-1. Deploy Prometheus and expose standard APIs of Prometheus.
+1. Deploy Managed Service for Prometheus and expose standard APIs of Prometheus.

 1. Log on to the ACK console.
 In the left-side navigation pane, choose Marketplace > Marketplace.